weaveworks/weave/README.md

 weave to connect to multiple peers by supplying multiple addresses.
 And we can [add peers dynamically](#dynamic-topologies).

+If there is a firewall between $HOST1 and $HOST2, you must open port 6783 for TCP and UDP.

 Now that we've got everything set up, let's see whether our containers can talk to each other...